TREASURES FROM RURAL JHARKHAND

 The colours used in this picture (red, black, yellow, and white) are natural earth colours foraged from the wild or purchased from local merchants.
 Chewing twigs are used as paint brushes, while cloth rags are used to apply the base coat.

-Relationship between ISCO rock arts and Sohrai Paintings
+Relationship between ISKO rock arts and Sohrai Paintings

 Following the discovery of Isco rock arts, a strange resemblance was discovered between the motifs of rock arts and the paintings painted on the walls of local people’s dwellings.
 They created the paintings on two occasions: one after the rainy season and before the harvest season, and the other during weddings.